carbonblack/carbon-black-cloud-sdk-python/docs/watchlists-feeds-reports.rst

 A Closer Look at IOCs
 ---------------------
-In this document, we will only discuss the "v2" IOCs; other types of IOCs are only provided for backwards compatibility reasons, and are converted, internally, to this type.
+In this document, we will only discuss the "v2" IOCs; the "v1" IOCs are only provided for backwards compatibility reasons.
+They are officially deprecated, and are converted, internally, to this type.

 IOCs can be classified into two general types, depending on their ``match_type`` value: